-While the Town will continue to identify opportunities for publically owned properties to further the community development goals identified within the Consolidated Plan, opportunities are likely to be limited to vacant school buildings and any properties taken for back taxes.
-The Town's Repurposed Schools Committee continues forward progress to identify the highest and best use for Manchester's current and soon to be vacant schools.
+While the Town will continue to identify opportunities for publicly owned properties to further the community development goals identified within the Consolidated Plan, opportunities are likely to be limited to vacant school buildings and any properties taken for back taxes.
+The Town's Repurposed Schools Committee continues progress to identify the highest and best use for Manchester's vacant schools.
+The Community Development Program Manager has been in touch with a development company that converts former schools into affordable housing to bring this option to the table.

-While the redevelopment of publically owned land is not identified in this second year Annual Action plan, the Town has prioritized improvements to public infrastructure and improvements to the existing affordable housing supply as activities within this plan.
+While the redevelopment of publicly owned land is not identified in this third year Annual Action plan, the Town has prioritized improvements to public infrastructure and improvements to the existing affordable housing supply as activities within this plan.

-In addition to resources directly leveraged to complete Action Plan activities, additional federal and state funding will fund programs to assist low- and moderate-income residents during the upcoming program year.
+In addition to resources directly leveraged to complete Action Plan activities, additional federal and state sources will fund programs to assist low- and moderate-income residents during the upcoming program year.
 These resources include the following: